shuckster/statebot/README.md

     }
   },

-// ^∵]-> We can run something after a transition
+// ^ We can run something after a transition
 //   happens with "then".
 Notice this will
 //   happen after the "data-error" OR
 //   "timeout" events.

   'resolved | rejected -> done': {
     on: 'finished'
   }

-// ^∵]-> We can configure lots of transitions inside
+// ^ We can configure lots of transitions inside
 //   one `performTransitions`.
 Here's one that
 //   will switch from "resolved to done" OR
 //   "rejected to done" when the "finished"
 //   event is emitted.

 })

-// In this API, when events are emitted, they can
+// In this API, when events are emitted they
-// pass arguments to the "then" method.
+// can pass arguments to the "then" method.

 // See the section below on "Passing data around".
 ```